dougshidong/connect3/README.md

 # Connect3

-Winning program of the in-class tournament for Artificial Intelligence - ECSE 526 at McGill University.
+1st place winning program of the in-class tournament for Artificial Intelligence - ECSE 526 at McGill University.

 ## Introduction